-Under the terms of an employment agreement dated September 21, 2010, Pierre Alexandre is employed as the Vice Chair of the Company and Vice President Corporate Development, responsible for business development, strategic alliances, acquisitions and public relations.
-For the 2019 fiscal year, Mr. Alexandre's annual salary was \$258,552.
-Pursuant to a review by the CGCC and the approval of the Board of Directors, his annual salary, effective as of July 1, 2019, is \$258,552 and he is entitled to an annual target bonus of up to \$55,000, with the total maximum target bonus equal to up to 150% of such target bonus Such salary and bonus may be increased (but not decreased) upon an annual review by the CGCC.
+Mr. Pierre Alexandre is employed as President and CEO since February 8, 2023.
+For the 2023 fiscal year, Mr. Alexandre's annual salary was \$129,276.
+Pursuant to a review by the CGCC and approval of the Board of Directors, his annual salary effective as of July 1st 2024 remains the same at \$129,276 and he is entitled to an annual target bonus of up to \$100,000.
+This target bonus is limited to a combined amount for the CEO, COO and CFO equal to a maximum of 10% of the Net Profits and to a combined maximum of 100,000 if the Net Profits are \$1,000,000 or less.
+Such salary may be increased (but not decreased) upon an annual review by the CGCC.
 Pierre Alexandre is also entitled to a vehicle and an annual RRSP contribution of \$20,000.

-If Pierre Alexandre's employment is terminated during the term of his employment contract without cause, he will be entitled to receive a payment equal to two year's base salary and pro rata financial bonus for the period until his employment is terminated (based upon the annual bonus paid by the Company in the previous calendar year divided by the number of months actually worked in such calendar year prior to the termination) and will be compensated for any unused vacation.
-Additionally, all of his unvested options will automatically vest and all of his options will be exercisable for a period ending on the earlier of (i) the date which is 90 days following the termination of his employment and (ii) the expiry date of such options.
+If Pierre Alexandre's employment is terminated during the term of his employment contract without cause, he will be entitled to receive a payment equal to two year's base salary and all of his options will be exercisable for a period ending on the earlier of (i) the date which is 90 days following the termination of his employment and (ii) the expiry date of such options.

 Within six months of constructive dismissal or breach of the employment agreement by the Company, or after a change of control, Pierre Alexandre may resign on 10 days' notice and receive the severance benefits described above in the event of termination without cause.
-The employment agreement also contains confidentiality provisions and 18 month non-competition and non-solicitation (of employees and customers) provisions effective after any termination (12 months if the termination is without cause).
+The employment agreement also contains confidentiality provisions and 18 month non-competition and non-solicitation (of employees and customers) provisions effective after any termination (24 months if the termination is without cause).
 The Company may terminate the agreement at any time if Pierre Alexandre is unable to perform his duties for any reason, including death or disability.